Satin Audio Zeus Review featured image

 Jack Upgrades

-Interestingly, the gunmetal/carbon fiber jacks on the Zeus have had a bit of an upgrade in terms of the materials used with the introduction of palladium-plating.
+Interestingly, the gunmetal/carbon fiber jacks on the Zeus have had a bit of an upgrade in terms of the materials used with the introduction of palladium plating.

-However, the underlying materials are a Japanese-made copper & OFC on the new Zeus jacks.
+However, the underlying materials are Japanese-made copper & OFC on the new Zeus jacks.
 The concept here is all about the enhanced conductivity offered by the quality of OFC Copper, over 80% more than the normal brass jacks.

 This particular review sample is terminated with a 2.5mm TRRS jack which works well with a wide range of converters and output jacks.
 However, you can terminate with a 3.5mm TRS and 4.4mm Pentaconn options depending on your preference.